CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 hardware busy by executing other warps (groups of 32 threads) when others are stalled.
 The number of active warps relative to the maximum possible number of active warps at a time is known as occupancy.
 I chose multiples of 32 for my block sizes in order to maximize occupancy and increase performance, though this is not always the case as seen in the graphs.
-There is a slight performance increase until 256-512 threads are reached for some implementations, but afterwards, the gains from additional occupancy is negligible.
+There is a slight performance increase until about 256-512 threads are reached for some implementations.
+Afterwards, the gains from additional occupancy is negligible.
 As a whole, increasing block size did not have much of an impact on performance for the chosen block sizes.
 If I had chosen block sizes that were not multiples of 32, I might have seen a decrease in performance due to unused threads and lower occupancy.